Twitch Tip w/ Video: Swap lures on Popping Corks without cutting your leader

 I like a 7' Medium action spinning rod with a 2500 reel spooled with 20# braid.

-- Start by tying your main line to a Junior or Small Twitch Clip using a polymer knot.
+- Start by tying your main line to a Junior or Small Twitch Clip using a polymer or improved clinch knot.
+See how to tie the fastest improved clinch knot ever.
 Here I'm using braid.
-I talk about knots for tying to clips here.
+I also talk about tying knots to clips here.

 - Now slide the popping cork eyelet on the clip.
 Here I'm using a Four Horseman Popping Cork.
 It's tough, loud and handmade in Louisiana.

 - Tie on a leader.
 I use 20-25# fluorocarbon being more abrasion resistant, harder for fish to see and less stretch vs mono-filament.

 - At leader end, tie on another Clip using a polymer or improved clinch knot.
 Now you can switch lures at will.
 No need to cut the leader when switching lures.

 With a bare kahle or circle hook we can offer up live, dead bait or plastics.
 Alternately you can stand out from other anglers' presentations by hooking a Gulp Swim Minnow or Shrimp through the bait nose.
 This weightless setup provides a slow natural fall with longer time in the strike zone.
 For a quicker fall and different action, mash a 1/4 oz or less split-shot on your leader.
 If these tactics don't work remove the hook and move onto the next lure without cutting your leader and retying.